gbviktor/requirements-module-for-unity/README.md

-# Requirements System (WIP)
+# Requirements Module (WIP)
-this system help you to make any object/entity in your game has some requirements for Lock Object System, Achievements System or somethings else, like Rewards....
+this module help you to make any object/entity in your game has some requirements for Lock Object System, Achievements System or somethings else, like Rewards....

 ---
 # Getting Started